Life on the outside

 This then sparked an interest in moving bigger.
 I went on to serve as Jnr Systems Admin, Systems Admin, Snr.
 Systems Admin, Operations Manager, Technical Manager and eventually CTO for one of Australias biggest Dedicated and Colo providers before it was acquired.

-Today I serve as Infrastructure Manager for a company providing Dedicated, Colo, Datacentre and Virtual solutions to clients on various scales of complexity and size.
+Post acquisition, I went on to serve as Infrastructure Manager for Australias largest provider of Dedicated, Colocation and Virtualised Solutions to clients on various scales of complexity and size.

 Outside of my busy work life, I do enjoy photography, I would classify myself as a hobbiest photographer, not that good but not that bad.
 You will probably find me somewhere near the coast as I love the beach and spend as much time there as I can.